Rakuten Advertising

 Rakuten Advertising, formerly known as Rakuten Marketing, is an affiliate marketing service provider.

-The company, in 2005, claimed it was the largest pay-for-performance affiliate marketing network on the Internet.
+Acquisition

 In 2005, Rakuten acquired LinkShare for US$425 million in cash, making LinkShare a wholly owned U.S. division of Rakuten, Inc., a Japanese shopping portal.

+Rebranding

 Rakuten LinkShare was re-branded to Rakuten Affiliate Network in 2014.
 In 2020, Rakuten Marketing was renamed as Rakuten Advertising.